Middle School Curriculum

 Sixth Grade Beginning Band

-This one-quarter course is for students just starting to begin their study of instrumental music and standard performance practices on woodwind, brass, and percussion instruments.
+Students will begin their study of instrumental music and standard performance practices on woodwind, brass, and percussion instruments in this band course.
 No musical experience is required to join.

 Topics covered: